Gymnopilus junonius

 Gymnopilus junonius is a type of mushroom-forming fungus in the family Hymenogastraceae.
-Commonly known as the spectacular rustgill, this large orange mushroom is typically found growing on tree stumps, logs, or tree bases.
+Commonly known as the spectacular rustgill, or laughing Jim, this large orange mushroom is typically found growing on tree stumps, logs, or tree bases.
 It is found in Europe, Australasia and South America.
 It is inedible and contains some neurotoxins.

 Description

 The cap ranges from 5-30 cm across, bun-shaped at first, then is convex to flat; it is bright yellow-orange in younger specimens and orange-brown or reddish brown in older ones, with a dry scaly surface.
 The flesh is yellow, the odor mild and taste bitter.
 The stem is 5-25 cm long, 1–5 cm thick, and often narrows near the base.
 The frail ring is dusted with rusty orange spores, and the gill attachment to the stem is adnate to sub-decurrent.
 It stains red with KOH and turns green when cooked.
 The spore print is rusty brown.

 Unlike psychoactive relatives in the Psilocybe genus, G. junonius lacks psilocybin and does not stain blue, but smaller specimens occasionally exhibit bruising.
 This mushroom usually grows in clusters from several to several dozen individuals, but sometimes grows solitary.
 It is inedible due to its bitter taste.